mtnygard/growing-one-system-book/src/text/01-definitions.md

 indivisible from the rest of the system.
 Every contingent decision restricts the generality of our system.[^bigger]

-[^bigger]:
+[^bigger]: {-}
-   {-}Don't use a noun with baggage if you can avoid it.
-"Project" implies more than scoping facts... it implies a lifecycle and maybe a team.
+  Don't use a noun with baggage if you can avoid it.
+"Project" implies more than scoping facts... it implies a lifecycle, maybe a team, budget, etc.

 What we want is just separate fact bases.
 That doesn't require any concept of client or project.
 We can leave those notions and their mappings to the user.
 Or